 Providers are required to submit their QFR through the Government Provider Management System (GPMS).
-There is an excel template for quarter 3 2024-25 data requirements on the department QFR resources webpage to provide guidance on the data that is collected.
+There is an excel template for quarter 4 2024-25 data requirements on the department QFR resources webpage to provide guidance on the data that is collected.
 This template should not be uploaded to the QFR and is provided as a guide only.

-The QFR must be completed and submitted at the National Approved Provider Scheme (NAPS) ID level.
-Each approved provider (NAPS ID) is required to complete one QFR every quarter.
+The QFR must be completed and submitted at the Integration ID level, previously known as NAPs ID.
+Each approved provider is required to complete one QFR every quarter.
 Various sections are required to be completed at the service level Residential Aged Care Service (RACS) ID.
 The reporting responsibilities table outlines each approved providers reporting requirements.